-Extreme price volatility can create headaches for food processors.
+Extreme price volatility can create headaches for food manufacturers.
 In 2016 alone, the price of Class III cheese rose from just under $13 per hundred weight in May to nearly $17 only three months later.
-As dairy prices continue to be unstable and, in some cases, reach record highs, the pressure is on food manufacturers to produce the same high-quality products while keeping their prices under control.
+In 2018, however, prices were consistently lower month over month than in 2017.
+Relief for farmers is expected in the second half of 2019, however, and you can almost hear their collective sigh.

 The popularity of almond milk, soy milk, rice milk and other plant-based dairy alternatives continues to rise, and they’re forecast to represent 40% of the combined total of dairy and dairy alternative beverages.

 A major contributing factor to the increased market share is the 36% of consumers who believe these non-dairy alternatives offer greater health benefits.
 Aside from a small percentage of the population that is allergic to dairy or chooses a vegan lifestyle, however, these marketing claims — among others — often don’t ring true.Read More

 Consumers in the U.S. eat more than 10 billion bowls of soup every single year.
 Tomato soup is the second favorite, topped only by chicken noodle.
 However, it’s hard to argue that any other is more versatile than creamy tomato soup which can be enjoyed on its own or used in other recipes such as chili, casseroles, stews, Mexican dishes, Italian classics and more.Read More

 No summer cookout is complete without the right condiments, as evidenced by the growing number of condiment varieties filling grocery aisle shelves.
 Whether topping burgers and hot dogs with nacho cheese, slathering ribs with barbecue sauce or stirring mayonnaise or dressings into potato salad or coleslaw, the right sauces can add some flair to just about any dish.